 The river in the 10 kilometres before and after Carmacks goes rounds in circles and seems like it is not making progress.
 Hence its old name Tantalus.

 You will know that you are approaching Carmacks when you see power lines cross the river about 2 kilometres out.
 After this there is a big bend to the left preceded by large island in mid channel.
 The check point is on the right just after the bend, and the river is quite fast at this point.
-Going right puts you on the right side of the river for the approach to the campground, but the water back there is slow.
+If you are headed to the Coalmine Campground going right puts you on the right side of the river for the approach to the campground, but the water back there is slow.
 Going left puts you in fast water but on the wrong side to of the river.
 The current crosses from left to right so does help take you across.
 But if you are just limping along at this point you probably want the right channel.
+If you are headed to the old campground, then you want to paddle a couple of kilometers past Coalmine and round the corner to the right, keeping centre channel.
+At this point you should see the bridge.
+You will want to eddy-out to the left almost immediately past the bridge.

 There has been a change in the rules about rest stops.
 Now you have to take 10 hours of rest at either Carmacks, Minto, or some combination of the two.
 You must stop at both checkpoints, but you can just stop-and-go if you have taken your ten hours at Carmacks already or are planning on stopping for ten hours at Minto.
 The purpose of the stop-and-go is to reduce the advantage of not stopping: you can not just bomb past in the fast water the other side of the river.
 You are expected to tell us how long you expect to stop at Carmacks ahead of the race, but you can change you mind.
 It will help us if you stick close to your plan or tell us your revised plan as it evolves.
 What actually matters for timing purposes is when you actually leave.